Aadi-stack/Portfolio/README.md

 Data Science Portfolio - Aadit Shukla

 I have an experience in the field of data analysis, Machine learning.
 I am a student from Punjab.
 I currently work in Machine learning - Document Image classification at Ineuron.ai as Intern for Data preparation, Data Visualization, and Feature engineering including Model Building.
 I was previously a Data Analyst at Chandigarh as an intern with contributions identifying and collecting the data to be analyzed, Cleaning the data in preparation for analysis, Analyzing the data, and technical skills- Database Management, Programming Languages, and Data Visualization, including Statistics and Math.
-Leveraging my solid foundation in programming and my ability to extract valuable insights from data
+Leveraging my solid foundation in programming and my ability to extract valuable insights from data.
 Proficient in machine learning algorithms, Python, SQL, and data analysis, I am ready to contribute to cutting-edge projects, collaborate with cross-functional teams, and drive innovation in the field of machine learning.
 I have a keen interest in computer programming, machine learning, and Data Science.
 Highly interested in Sports Analytics.
 I would love to spend my career combining data science with sports.
 Love Cricket and video games.

 Email: aaditshukla98710@gmail.com

 LinkedIn: https://www.linkedin.com/in/aaditshukla/

 Projects

 Plant Classification using Deep Learning

 • Developed a deep learning model for plant classification using convolutional neural networks (CNN).
 Trained the